OliPassey/BookDescriptor/README.md

 6. **Logs relevant information** for tracking and debugging purposes in a simple, easy-to-read format.

 The script helps streamline the process of updating product descriptions on the website, making it more convenient for website administrators to manage product information.

+The script is capable of downloading 1000 products per minute, if you have 25k products expect the download to take 25 minutes.
+Also think about how many API calls you are likely to make.
+In my first run i had 8k titles to fix and after 4k (many hours) it crashed Apache or SQL (not sure which).

+Other parts of this repo:
+-script.py works. - use this in the fist instance -bookDescriptor.py in progress, will allow for parts of the script to be run on-demand, and makes it easier to dump out the info the script is processing.
+-gui.py work in progress towards an executable one file version of the script.
+-logged output, working towards dumping out a list of SKUs it couldn't find a synopsis for so you can potentially search elsewhere for them.
+-old stock, start on work to identify dead stock and remove it from the site.

+Please test this script on a dev site before letting loose on production, i am not responsible for what this script does to your site, even though i have used and tested it extensively.

+Usage of bookDescriptor.py
+./bookDescriptor.py --download
+./bookDescriptor.py --local

+Usage of script.py
+./script.py